nnellans/ado-pipelines-guide/README.md

   - Paths in Git are case-sensitive

 ## schedules (aka Scheduled Trigger)
-- Scheduled triggers configure a pipeline to run on a schedule
 - `schedules` is optional, by default no scheduled runs will occur
 - Schedules can be defined in two places: the Azure DevOps UI and in your pipeline's YAML.
-If schedules are defined in both places, the schedules in Azure DevOps UI will take precedence
+If schedules are defined in both places, then only schedules in Azure DevOps UI will run
-- You cannot use variables in `schedules`
+- You cannot use variables in `schedules`, as variables are evaluated after triggers are evaluated
 - `schedules` are not supported inside template files

 Syntax